tonypags/resume/FAQ.md

 ### What is my biggest strength?
 My attention to detail.
-The tendancy is a bit much sometimes.
-No one likes to be corrected all the time.
-I have to bite my tongue a lot.

 Also my vulnerability.
 Those who get to know me know I'm not afraid to say "I don't know" or ask for help.
-It goes both ways, you know.
+I've learned that asking for help builds trust and strengthens relationships.

 ### What is my biggest weakness?